 By Tori Montemurro, Granting Coordinator

-We welcome all the new and returning grantee members of our community and thank all of our supporters for making it possible for us to continue to stand with these children of resistance.
+As we move forward, we are focusing our efforts on creative ways to support our new and returning grantees by developing virtual programming and connecting with partner organizations.
+We thank all of our supporters for making it possible for us to continue to stand with these children of resistance.